Board of Directors

 Fairfax

 Ken is an estate planning attorney in San Rafael.
-He formerly chaired the State Bar Commission on Administration of Justice and serves as Secretary to the PRE Road Advisory Board.
-He is on the Board of Environmental Action Committee of West Marin and is a member of the California Planning & Conservation League, Sierra Club, and other environmental non-profits.
+He became a MCL Board member in 1985 and served as Treasurer from 2001 to 2021.
+He is also on the Board of Environmental Action Committee of West Marin and is a member of the Sierra Club, among other environmental non-profits.

 San Rafael